Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 The 30-Minute Discovery Call Structure

-Every discovery call should follow a structure.
-Not a rigid script that you read verbatim, but a framework that ensures you cover the right ground in the right order.
+Every discovery call should follow a structure — not a rigid script, but a framework that ensures you cover the right ground in the right order.
 Here is the 30-minute structure we use with clients.

 Minute 0-3: Opening and Agenda Setting (3 minutes)

-The first three minutes set the tone for the entire call.
-Your goals are simple: make the prospect comfortable, establish credibility, set an agenda, and get permission to ask questions.
+The first three minutes set the tone.
+Your goals: make the prospect comfortable, establish credibility, set an agenda, and get permission to ask questions.

 Talk track example:

 "Thanks for making time today, [Name].
-I have been looking forward to this.
 Before we jump in, let me suggest how we use the next 30 minutes.
-I would love to start by understanding a bit about your current situation and what prompted you to take this call.
-Then I can share some relevant context about how we have helped similar companies.
-And at the end, we can figure out together whether it makes sense to continue the conversation.
-Does that work for you, or is there anything specific you want to make sure we cover?"
+I would love to start by understanding your current situation and what prompted this call.
+Then I can share some context about how we have helped similar companies.
+At the end, we can decide together whether it makes sense to continue.
+Does that work, or is there anything specific you want to make sure we cover?"

 What this achieves: